Abinpramudya/SAUVC2022_WS/README.md

 # Workspace Main Stage ROS SAUVC 2022 Banyubramanta ITS
-Repository Banyubramanta ITS untuk perlombaan Singapore Autonomous Underwater Vehicle Challange (SAUVC) 2022 dengan implementasi Robot Operating System (ROS).
+Repository Banyubramanta ITS for the Singapore Autonomous Underwater Vehicle Challange (SAUVC) 2022 competition with the implementation of the Robot Operating System (ROS).

-## Catatan
+## Notes
-Dibuat dan dikembangkan menggunakan ROS Noetic dari Juni 2022 hingga September 2022 dengan sistem operasi Ubuntu 20.04 LTS.
-Workspace ini dikembangkan oleh Crew 3,4,dan 5 yang terdiri atas:
+Created and developed using ROS Noetic from June 2022 to September 2022 with Ubuntu 20.04 LTS operating system.
+This workspace was developed by Crew 3, 4, and 5 consisting of:
 1. Muhammad Firman Riyadi
 2. Husnan
 3. Muhammad Ghiffari Astaudi